javajet/learn-scala-by-example/README.md

 We can extend even more, to add another processing step - getting milk out of the fridge.

-Again, this might take some time, so now the code uses two asynchronous processes, it waits for the kettle to boil and for the milk to arrive from the fridge.
+Again, this might take some time.
+So, now the code uses two asynchronous processes, it waits for the kettle to boil and for the milk to arrive from the fridge.
 You can see that while this
 has added more code, it's still readable and the intent is still very clear.